bartmichu/urbstat/README.md

 - Output can be customized with different formats, sorting, and filters.

-- Run it manually when needed or hook it up with monitoring tools like Zabbix.
+- Run it manually when needed or integrate it with monitoring tools like Zabbix.

 - Shows info about all clients - including those with successful or failed backups (just like in the server web UI).

 - Detects clients without recent backups (stale clients), with customizable thresholds.

-- Identifies clients with no finished backups (blank clients) or those that haven’t been seen in a while (unseen clients), also with configurable thresholds.
+- Identifies clients with no finished backups (blank clients) or those that haven’t been seen in a while (unseen clients), each with configurable thresholds.

 - Shows clients using an outdated version of UrBackup.

-- Gives you a breakdown of who's online, offline, or actively backing up.
+- Provides a breakdown of which clients are online, offline, or actively backing up.

 - Lists current, last completed, and paused backup activities.

 - Shows storage usage stats.

-- Want all the details for a single client?
-You can get everything in one go.
+- Delivers comprehensive details for a single client in one command.

-Some of the features that are planned for implementation in the future:
+Planned Features:

-- The ability to query multiple servers simultaneously.
+- Querying multiple servers simultaneously.

 Got a feature idea?
 Found a bug?
 Feel free to open an issue or suggestion on GitHub - feedback is always welcome!